 Issues with lock screen, UAC and protected desktop

 If guests get ejected in these specific scenarios, learn about how to repair Parsec's Windows system service.

 Your PC has no monitor, it's a virtual machine, or you turned off your monitor on the host

 Parsec requires the host's graphics card to believe there is a physical monitor connected to a display output port in the graphics card.
 You can't use Parsec along with a USB display adapter, and some docking stations.

 If running a headless system, or attempting to run Parsec from a virtual machine that has a GPU passed through to it, you will need to simulate a display being plugged into the GPU.

-Alternatively, you can purchase a HDMI dongle to generate a monitor, (we recommend this one).
-Using an HDMI Dongle can be problematic if you also plan to physically use this host machine, as while the headless hdmi dongle us plugged in you will have an invisible monitor at all times.
-On QUADRO or TESLA graphics you might be able to simulate an EDID via NVIDIA Control Panel.
+- Alternatively, you can purchase a HDMI dongle to generate a monitor, (we recommend this one).
+Using an HDMI Dongle can be problematic if you also plan to physically use this host machine, as while the headless hdmi dongle is plugged in, you will have an invisible monitor at all times

 This only applies to you if you use Windows RDP.
 If you don't use it or you don't know what this is, ignore this section.

 For the best performance, you should close all RDP sessions before connecting with Parsec.
 Parsec is generally able to stay connected at the same time as RDP, but performance will be significantly worse.
 Since Windows 10 Build 1903, WDDM graphics mode causes bugs while Parsec and RDP are used together.
 If you get error -14003, turn off WDDM graphics in favor of XDDM: